 I’m walking, minding my business, on a cloudless day.

-If I had a plug and a ladder, I’d climb up and fix my problem and give them a well deserved back up.
+If I had a plug and a ladder, I’d climb up and fix my problem and give these careless horticulturists a well deserved back up of their plumbing.

-All they have to do is look over and make sure no one is below before they empty their bucket.
+All they have to do is look down and make sure no one is below before they empty their buckets.

-That’s common courtesy, but, i guess, you don’t have to worry about good manners when you live on the top floor.
+That’s common courtesy, but you don’t have to have courtesy when you live on the top floor.